Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 NON-ACADIAN FAMILIES in LOUISIANA

-Jean-Joseph, son of Joseph Jeanseaume and Marie Arnaud of Caillols, near Marseilles, France, was a bachelor living at New Orleans when he died there in August 1803.
+Jean-Joseph, son of Joseph Jeanseaume and Marie Arnaud of Caillols, near Marseille, France, was a bachelor living at New Orleans when he died there in August 1803.
 The priest who recorded his burial said that Jean-Joseph died at age "cir.
 50 yr."

 CONCLUSION

 Jeansons, originally Johnsons, were not among the early settlers in Acadia, but they were among the earliest Acadians to seek refuge in Louisiana.
 Five descendants of William "Billy" Johnson, aka Guillaume Jeanson, of Annapolis Royal, came to Louisiana in the 1760s.
 When three of them got there is anyone's guess.
 Two of them--brothers Jean and Paul--reached the colony in 1765 from Halifax via St.-Domingue.
-Neither appears in the early church records of the Acadian Coast, though Jean certainly married in one of the communities there in the late 1760s.
+Neither appears in the early church records of the Acadian Coast, though Jean certainly married in one of the river communities during the late 1760s.
 Both appear in the Cabanocé/St.-Jacques census of 1766, Paul in the Cabanocé/St.-Jacques census of 1769, and both again in the Ascension census of 1770 .
 Sister Marie first appears in Louisiana records at Opelousas in 1771.
-All three of her brothers, including oldest brother Charles, appear with her and her husband at Opelousas in 1774.
+Three of her brothers, including oldest brother Charles, appear with her and her husband at Opelousas in 1774.
 Three years later, in 1777, all five of the Jeansons who came to Louisiana finally appear in a single census together.
-It was again at Opelousas, and cousin Joseph first appears in Louisiana records.
+It was again at Opelousas, and brother Joseph first appears in Louisiana records.

 Though three of the four Jeanson males who came to the colony took wives, the Acadian Jeansonnes of South Louisiana spring from brothers Charles and Jean of Opelousas.
 Although the brothers married fellow Acadians, their descendants, who remained on the Opelousas prairies in what became St. Landry and Acadia parishes, tended to marry French Creoles and other non-Acadians, who greatly outnumbered Acadians in the Opelousas District.
 From 1790 to 1861, in fact, Jeansonnes married only four fellow Acadians, all of them Pitres.
 The others took non-Acadian spouses, a remarkable record of exogamy for an Acadian family.
 This exogamy rate, and the fact that a number of Anglo-American and even a Scandinavian Johnson family also settled in St. Landry Parish, considerably complicated the genealogical picture for this family during the antebellum period. ...

 In Louisiana, the spelling of the Acadian family's surname evolved from Jeanson to Jeansonne.
 The family's name also is spelled Janson, Jansonne, Jaunie, Jeanconne, Jeantonne, Johonson.
+[For the Acadian family's Louisiana "begats," see Book Ten]

 Sources: AGE, May 2005, 10; Arsenault, Généalogie, 607-09, 2517-19; BRDR, vols.
 2, 3, 4, 5, 6, 7, 8, 9, 10; Hébert, D., South LA Records, vols.
 1, 2, 3, 4; Hébert, D., Southwest LA Records, vols.
-1-A, 1-B, 2-A, 2-B, 2-C, 3, 4, 5, 6; White, DGFA-1, 873-75; White, DGFA-1 English, 185.
+1-A, 1-B, 2-A, 2-B, 2-C, 3, 4, 5, 6, 7, 8, 9; Jehn, Acadian Exiles in the Colonies, 249; White, DGFA-1, 416, 620-21, 873-75; White, DGFA-1 English, 130, 185; Glen Saucier, family historian.

 Settlement Abbreviations